Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 • Your employer's contribution to premiums (affects taxation)

-• Elimination period or waiting period (typically 1 week, but sometimes 2-4 weeks)
+• Elimination period or waiting period (typically 1 week, sometimes 2–4 weeks)

 Your short-term disability coverage for maternity leave usually follows this pattern:

-1. Before your due date: Some policies allow you to start short-term disability if you have pregnancy complications that prevent you from working (like bed rest orders or hyperemesis gravidarum)
+• Before your due date: Some policies allow you to start STD early if pregnancy complications prevent you from working (like bed rest orders or hyperemesis gravidarum)

-2. Day of delivery: Your maternity leave clock officially starts
+• Day of delivery: Your leave clock officially starts

-4. Weeks 1-6 (or 1-8): Standard benefit period weeks after you give birth for uncomplicated births
+• Weeks 1–6 (or 1–8): Standard benefit period for uncomplicated births

-How to File a Claim for Short-Term Disability
+How to File a Short-Term Disability Claim for Maternity Leave

-The last thing you want to be doing from your hospital bed is tracking down claim forms and calling HR representatives.
-Filing your short-term disability claim before your due date, or at least knowing exactly what's required, saves massive headaches later.
+The last thing you want to be doing from your hospital bed is tracking down claim forms and calling HR.
+Filing your claim before your due date — or at least knowing exactly what's required — saves major headaches later.

 Steps to file a claim: